[Skip to Content]

 “NO SHOW” POLICY

 Your participation in the ASA Annual Meeting is a major commitment to your colleagues, to the African Studies community, and to the Association.
-Individuals may be seriously inconvenienced and disappointed when they attend sessions, only to find that persons they looked forward to hearing and seeing failed to appear.
-The Program Committee works hard to create a cohesive program and “no-shows” detract from the success of the conference.
+The Program Committee works hard to create a cohesive program and “no-shows” heavily detract from the success of the conference.
 Please avoid being a “no show,” since this may have implications for future acceptance to participate in the program.
 Those with medical or other emergency situations are exempted.

 WITHDRAWALS

-Presenters must notify the Secretariat and session chair in writing as soon as possible if they know they are unable to attend the meeting.
-The information will be reflected in the program if the Secretariat receives it before it goes to print.
+Presenters must notify the Secretariat at members@africanstudies.org and the session chair in writing as soon as possible if they are unable to attend the meeting.
+If you are a Chair of a pre-constituted session, please find a replacement promptly, and notify the secretariat of withdrawn participants and replacements.

 REFUND POLICY